JohnWGardner/Weather_Web_App/README.md

 ## Color Scheme

-- Warm color scheme used for forecast cards to enhance visual appeal and indicate specific weather conditions (e.g., warning backgrounds).
+- Warm color scheme used for forecast cards to enhance visual appeal.

 ## Fonts